gardehal/3d-printing/README.md

   - General rule of thumb is that a print will be the weakest where layers interact with indents or cutouts.
   - Consider printing the letter L, orientated as written.
 A printer that prints from the bottom up will create an L with a string horizontal like but weak vertical line, even if they are identical in the design.
 This is because the layers will run parallel the horizontal line.
 Attempting to snap the horizontal line will be like attempting to snap a bundle of sticks.
 The vertical line is also layered the same way, and breaking it is like snapping a coin roll in half.
   - Whenever strength is needed for a part, print it in such a way that the bending force is applied perpendicular on the print lines.
+  - Printing direction may also affect parts fitting.
+Although two parts fit together in theory, and even when printed one way, they may not fit if one or both are printed another way.
 - Infill.
 The filament added inside the shell.
   - Infill percentage is often used to determine how much of the internal volume will be filled, ranging from 0% to 100%.
   - There are different patterns available for infill, some are stronger, some are faster, and some of more economical.